superfly/docs/reference/enveloop.html.md

 ## Create an Enveloop project

-Creating an Enveloop project happens via the [Fly CLI](/docs/hands-on/install-flyctl/).
-Install it, then [sign up for a Fly account](https://fly.io/docs/getting-started/log-in-to-fly/) and create your first Fly app.
-From there, you can add an Enveloop project to your Fly app.
+Creating an Enveloop project happens via the [Fly.io CLI](/docs/hands-on/install-flyctl/).
+Install it, then [sign up for a Fly.io account](https://fly.io/docs/getting-started/log-in-to-fly/) and create your first Fly app.
+From there, you can add an Enveloop project to your app.

 You can create one Enveloop project per Fly app.

-<aside class="callout">Running the following command in a Fly.io app context -- inside an app directory or specifying `-a yourapp` -- will automatically create a new Enveloop project and set secrets (sandbox & production) on Fly for your app.</aside>
+<aside class="callout">Running the following command in a Fly app context -- inside an app directory or specifying `-a yourapp` -- will automatically create a new Enveloop project and set secrets (sandbox & production) on your app.</aside>

 ```cmd
 flyctl ext enveloop create